tcrawford38/Space-Trader/README.md

 Additional note: You might need to append `--illegal-access=permit` as a jvm flag (VM option in IntelliJ).
 The libgdx engine uses a lot of internal reflection which is disabled by default in versions past java 8.

-Please email ckhiddeewu@gatech.edu if you have any questions about setup.
+Please email tcrawford38@gatech.edu if you have any questions about setup.